ldpliu/egent/README.md

 ### The Problem

 - Each team member uses different tools (Cursor, Cline, etc.)
-- Natural language "task templates" exist only in individual environments
+- Natural language "playbooks" exist only in individual environments
-- No centralized way to share, version, or collaboratively improve these contexts
+- No centralized way to share, version, or collaboratively improve these playbooks
-- Knowledge silos form as team members develop their own agent instructions
+- Playbook silos form as team members develop their own agent instructions

-### The Solution: Egent
+### The Solution: playbookmcp

-Egent converts GitHub repository-based contexts into an MCP Server that all mainstream programming tools support.
+playbookmcp converts GitHub repository-based playbooks into an MCP Server that all mainstream programming tools support.
 This enables:

-- **Collaborative editing** of agent contexts through standard GitHub workflows
+- **Collaborative editing** of playbooks through standard GitHub workflows
-- **Version control** for your team's AI prompts and task templates
+- **Version control** for your team's playbooks
 - **Immediate sharing** of new capabilities across the entire team

-For example, when engineer Alice adds a new task template for "Updating dependency versions across the monorepo," commits it to the context repo, and pushes, engineer Bob immediately gains access to this capability in his preferred coding tool.
+For example, when engineer Alice adds a new playbook for "Updating dependency versions across the monorepo," commits it to the playbook repo, and pushes, engineer Bob immediately gains access to this capability in his preferred coding tool.

 ## 🔍 Design